-Pure limitation of upward gaze without limitation of downward gaze are typically associated with true mechanical restriction of the muscles or other tissues.
+Pure limitation of upward gaze without limitation of downward gaze is typically associated with true mechanical restriction of the muscles or other tissues.
 An entrapped inferior rectus muscle will be tethered so that any attempted movement of the globe in either direction of the vertical plane will be impossible.
-Small orbital fractures are more likely to cause entrapment from a trap door effect with incarceration of the prolapsed tissues and is less likely to cause sucking in of the eye due to expansion of the orbital volume.
-The opposite is true of large fractures of the orbital floor.
+Small orbital fractures are more likely to cause entrapment from a trap door effect with the incarceration of the prolapsed tissues and are less likely to cause sucking in of the eye due to the expansion of the orbital volume.
+The opposite is true of large fractures of the orbital floor.8.
+Pupillary Reactivity

 There are several ways to evaluate a bony fracture of the orbit.
 Conventional x-rays, however, remain the imaging method of choice, at least in the beginning of the evaluation.
 CT scanning can also be done along with MRI scanning, which picks up soft tissue more readily than x-ray or CT scanning.

 A simple blowout fracture is not an indication for surgical repair.
-Instead, you need to have the findings of motility disturbance from entrapment of the muscles, sucking in of the eye, and hypoophthlamos.
-Most people don’t like the look of having their eye sucked in and choose to have surgery for cosmetic reasons.
+Instead, you need to have the findings of motility disturbance from entrapment of the muscles, sucking in of the eye, and hydrophthalmos.
+Most people don’t like the look of having their eye sucked in and choose to have surgery for cosmetic reasons.11.
+Surgical Intervention

 The timing of surgery depends on the presence of associated injuries, the degree of impairment, and the patient’s age, general health, and preference.
 Blow out fracture surgery should not be approached in a cavalier manner because there are many complications to having this surgery, including numbness around the eye, extrusion of the implant, double vision, and blindness.